Catholic schools 'may be exempt' from humanist challenge on worship

 Religious schools such as those under the Council for Catholic Maintained Schools in NI could be exempt, because parents knew in advance that they were opting for a school with a religious ethos, he said.
 He added the ruling “may well be subject of an appeal” and that it “raises many questions”.

-Among those reacting was Boyd Sleator, coordinator for NI Humanists, who now says he would like to see school assemblies incorporating all religious views.
-He told the News Letter he did not think separate assemblies for children of different religious views was the way forward.
+Among those reacting was Boyd Sleator, coordinator for NI Humanists, who now says he would like to see school assemblies incorporating all religions and beliefs.
+He told the News Letter he did not think separate assemblies for children of different religious views or beliefs was the way forward.
 “We would like to see assemblies for all children”, he said.
 A new group, The Coalition for Inclusive Education, is about to start campaigning for this, he added.

 Former DUP MP Jim Wells told the Nolan Show that 97% of the NI population was from a Catholic or Protestant background and that it would “confuse” children to teach them other religions.
 But Mr Sleator said the Life and Times Survey showed 22% of the population now identify themselves as “non-religious”.